Just-Blues/turtle-graphics-in-Intelx86/README.md

 - different colours.bin - similar to input.bin, but draws differently coloured square
 - extreme.bin and extreme2.bin - present extreme cases of the program, used for testing
 --------------------------------
-Below are instructions that will allow for correct .bin file creation.
+Below are instructions that will allow correct .bin file creation.

 In order for the program to work properly, input .bin file has to follow the following format: